MonikaKrella/SeaMastersFront/README.md

 ## Idea

 Frontend part for server project of battleship game.
-See here --> [Front](https://github.com/MonikaKrella/SeaMasters-Battleship.)\
+See here --> [Server](https://github.com/MonikaKrella/SeaMasters-Battleship.)\
 The simulation doesn't allow user to make any changes in logic.
-All of data about game come from server.
+All data about the game comes from the server.
 User is able only to get starting data, and then manually invoke every turn or run auto mode.
-Created only as desktop app.
+Created only as a desktop web app.

 ## Get started with project